Daniela Hantuchová: 2017: Out of Grand Slam tournaments and retirement

 For the first time since 2000, Hantuchová had to play the qualifying round to enter the main draw at the Australian Open.
 She lost in the first round of qualifying to Natalia Vikhlyantseva.

 During the Fed Cup tie versus Italy, Hantuchová played one rubber and defeated Sara Errani.
 In the end, Slovakia beat Italy 3–2.
-Playing a $25,000 ITF tournament in Rancho Santa Fe, Hantuchová was defeated in the second round by Kayla Day.
+Playing a $25k tournament in Rancho Santa Fe, Hantuchová was defeated in the second round by Kayla Day.
 In Acapulco at the Mexican Open, Hantuchová lost in the second round to fourth seed Monica Puig.
 At Indian Wells, Hantuchová was defeated in the first round of qualifying by Mandy Minella.
 Seeded eighth for the ITF tournament in Santa Margherita di Pula ($25k), Hantuchová lost in the second round to Fiona Ferro.

-On 6 May, during the qualifying rounds of the Madrid Open, she announced on her Instagram account that she had suffered a stress fracture of her ninth rib.

 On 6 July 2017, at Wimbledon, Hantuchová announced her retirement from professional tennis.